 The Department of Justice, United States Attorney's Office for the Southern District of Illinois, is an equal opportunity employer.
 Well-qualified applicants will receive consideration without regard to race, color, national origin, religion, sex, sexual orientation, age, marital status, disability, or any other non-merit factors.

 Applications are accepted for attorney positions advertised through the Office of Personnel Management (USAJobs) and the U.S. Department of Justice Attorney Vacancies websites.
 Application materials for attorney positions are accepted through the USAJobs website.

 Applications for support positions are accepted as vacancies open.
 All vacancy announcements are advertised through the the U.S. Office of Personnel Management (USAJobs) website.
 Requirements and experience vary depending on the advertised position, and those requirements will be specified in the vacancy announcement.

 This program offers temporary employment opportunities to students who are enrolled at least part-time in an accredited college or university, graduate or professional or technical school.
 Announcements for these vacancies are posted with local universities and/or technical schools.

 Each summer, the United States Attorney’s Office for the Southern District of Illinois offers a limited number of volunteer (uncompensated) internships for first and second-year law students.
-Summer interns are given opportunities to assist with challenging research and writing projects, and may also be included in meetings, hearings, depositions, and in-court litigation appearances.
+Summer interns are given opportunities to assist with challenging research and writing projects.
+Interns may also be included in meetings, hearings, depositions, and in-court litigation appearances.